rajeshkio/azure-pipeline-neuvector/README.md

 ### 3 - Add connection string

-a - Login to Azure devops dashboard. b - Select project c - Select project settings at the left bottom. d - Go to service connection. e - New service connection. f - Select docker registry. g - Change Docker Registry URL to https://registry.hub.docker.com h - Enter Docker ID, Docker Password and gitve connection a name. i - You can select to Grant access permission to all pipelines depending on your use case and save.
+ - Login to Azure devops dashboard.
+ - Select project
+ - Select project settings at the left bottom.
+ - Go to service connection.
+ - New service connection.
+ - Select docker registry.
+ - Change Docker Registry URL to https://registry.hub.docker.com
+ - Enter Docker ID, Docker Password and give connection a name.
+ - You can select to Grant access permission to all pipelines depending on your use case and save.

 ### 4 - Create pipeline

-a - create a file to run a pipeline. eg azure-pipeline.yaml and push to your repo on github.
+ - Create a file to run a pipeline. eg azure-pipeline.yaml and push to your repo on github.

-b - Make sure to use the connection name created above for nvContainerRegistry and containerRegistry.
+ - Make sure to use the connection name created above for **nvContainerRegistry and containerRegistry**.

-c - Login to azure devops dashboard https://dev.azure.com/.
+ - Login to azure devops dashboard https://dev.azure.com/.

-d - Create a project
+ - Create a project

-e - To create a new pipleine, click on New pipeline
+ - To create a new pipleine, click on **New pipeline**.

-f - Choose github
+ - Choose github

-g - It might ask for authorisation, login and authorise
+ - It might ask for authorisation, login and authorise.

-h - Choose the appropriate repo created in the first step
+ - Choose the appropriate repo created in the first step.

-i - On the configure tab, select Existing Azure pipelines YAML files, select the branch and path as per your repo and file, and click continue
+ - On the configure tab, select **Existing Azure pipelines YAML files**, select the branch and path as per your repo and file, and click continue

-j - Save or run the pipeline, it might ask to permit, allow it.
+ - Save or run the pipeline, it might ask to permit, allow it.